orbbec/OrbbecSDK-dev/docs/tutorial/installation_and_development_guide.md

 ./ob_color  #  ./ob_color for linux
 ```

-> More information about the samples of Orbbec SDK, please refer to [samples](/examples/README.md).
+> More information about the examples of Orbbec SDK, please refer to [examples](../../examples/README.md).

 ## 2. Develop a New Application with the SDK